droonga/droonga.org/tutorial/1.1.0/add-replica/index.md

 ~~~

 Because the new node `node2` has become a member of the cluster, `droonga-http-server` on each node distributes messages to `node2` also automatically.

-### Resume inpouring of "write" requests

-OK, it's the time.
-Because all replica nodes are completely synchronized, the cluster now can process any request stably.
-Resume inpouring of requests which can modify the data in the cluster - cronjobs, crawlers, buffers, and so on.

-With that, a new replica node has joined to your Droonga cluster successfully.

 ## Remove an existing replica node from an existing cluster